Book-Searcher/Book-Searcher/README.md

   - Guest
   - Authorized user
 - As Guest you allowed to
-  - Book search:
+  - search books:
-    - Filter by title, author, genre etc
-    - Sort books by year, average price, alphabet etc
+    - Sort books by date
     - Use logical operators (OR, AND, NOT)
-  - Find where you can read them
-  - Find where you can buy them in the paper version using Google maps
 - As Authorized user you allowed to
   - Do all things that guest user can do
   - Put a tick on the read books
   - Rate read books
-  - Save books to your Favorites List
+  - Save books to your Lists (Favorites, WantToRead, Read)
-  - Share a book on Social Networks
-  - Leave a book review
   - Estimate personally reading progress - sheets/day (user marks a desired full time and how many days a week he is going to read)

 ### <ins> NFR </ins>: